jeskert/OOBootcamp-Length/tasking-1.3.md

 ​    Then return 10 meters is equals to 1000 centimeters

+4. Given 10 meters and 1 kilometers

+​    When compare these two length

+​    Then return 10 meters is shorter than 1000 centimeters

+3. Given 1 kilometers and 1000 centimeters

+​    When compare these two length

+​    Then return 1 kilometers is longer than 1000 centimeters

 4. Given 10 meters and 10

     When compare these two length